MP Materials Corp. (MP) Shares Down Despite Recent Market Volatility

 MP’s Market Performance

-MP’s stock has seen a -9.26% decrease for the week, with a -6.34% drop in the past month and a -5.90% fall in the past quarter.
-The volatility ratio for the week is 5.11%, and the volatility levels for the past 30 days are at 4.87% for MP Materials Corp.
-The simple moving average for the last 20 days is -3.75% for MP stock, with a simple moving average of -1.47% for the last 200 days.
+The stock of MP Materials Corp.
+(MP) has seen a -8.06% decrease in the past week, with a -5.10% drop in the past month, and a -5.44% fall in the past quarter.
+The volatility ratio for the week is 6.01%, and the volatility levels for the past 30 days are at 5.32% for MP.
+The simple moving average for the last 20 days is -10.47% for MP stock, with a simple moving average of -8.87% for the last 200 days.

 Analysts’ Opinion of MP